Vacuum effects induced by a plate in de Sitter spacetime in the presence of a cosmic string: Background geometry and matter field content

 The solution for \eqref{DE-r} regular at $r=0$ is given by

 being $J_{\mu}(x)$ the Bessel function of first kind \cite{Grad}.
 The solution for the time-dependent equation is given by the linear combination of Hankel functions:

 with the order given by

 Moreover, in \eqref{sol-tau} we have introduced the variable $\eta=|\tau|$ and $H_{\nu}^{(l)}(x)$, $l=1, \ 2$, represents the Hankel function \cite{Grad}.
 Different choices of the coefficients $c_{1,2}$ in \eqref{sol-tau} lead to different choices of the vacuum state.
-In this paper we consider the Bunch-Davies vacuum, corresponding to the choice $c_{2}=0$.
+In fact, there is a one-parameter family of de Sitter invariant vacua, named $\alpha$-vacua \cite{Mottola1984,Allen1985}.
+The Bunch-Davies vacuum corresponds to $c_2=0$.
+The short-distance behaviour of the corresponding two-point functions has the same structure as in flat spacetime.
+Moreover, as pointed out in Ref. \cite{Goldstein2002}, all $\alpha$-vacuum states lead to infinite energy density at the end of inflationary expansion, with the exception of the Bunch-Davies vacuum.
+Therefore, in this paper we adopt the Bunch-Davies vacuum.

 As to the solution of the $z$-dependent equation, obeying the Robin boundary conditions \eqref{RBC} on the flat boundary at $z=0$, is given by

 with the notation

 Finally, combining \eqref{sol-r}, \eqref{sol-tau} and \eqref{sol-z}, the mode functions that obey the Klein-Gordon equation \eqref{KG} and also satisfy the Robin boundary conditions \eqref{RBC} on the plate is given by